ArchitectingSoftware/Cloud-Native-Software-Engineering/cnse-syllabus.md

 1. 65% hands on assignments (both programming and non-programming)
 2. 30% online quizzes, roughly 3 of them over the term.
-3. 5% for class participation and providing feedback.
+3. 5% for class participation and providing feedback targeted at ongoing course improvements.

 ---
 ##### _The full PDF version of this syllabus is here: [CNSE-Full-Syllabus](./assets/Cloud-Native-Software-Engineering-Syllabus.pdf)_.
 The PDF has all of the super fine print, but the grading breakdown and latest coure changes are reflected here.
 Please make sure you read it.